XAlbinX/Yume-AI-/README.md

 Yume AI was created with a clear mission:
 **To push the limits of AI roleplay platforms by solving industry pain points in immersion, memory, and cost-efficiency.**

-Most AI chat platforms today suffer from three major issues:
+Most AI chat platforms today suffer from three major issues among others:

 ---